-Disclosure Investments Business Operations Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process Management measures and monitors the public equity investment managers' portfolios' exposure to a range of carbon metrics and climate solutions measures.
+• Disclose the metrics used by the organisation to assess climaterelated risks and opportunities in line with its strategy and risk management process

+- Management measures and monitors the public equity investment managers' portfolios' exposure to a range of carbon metrics and climate solutions measures.
 The primary metric is carbon intensity relative to the broad market.
-Management also measures clean technology solutions as defined by the data provider and Carbon Value at Risk under various warming scenarios.
-Exposures to GHG emissions and climate solutions are reported to the Board.
-The Board has committed to meeting targets for the business operations that align with the targets set for New Zealand public sector entities in the Carbon Neutral Government Programme (CNGP).
-Management has gathered emissions data from April 2019 to June 2022.
-The Board will continue to measure and report publicly its emissions annually and will adopt a base year quantified using an average of two or more years once activities stabilise.
-Benchmarking the Board's emissions against similar organisations is currently not possible due to the lack of readily accessible reported data from similar organisations.
+Management also measures clean technology solutions as defined by the data provider. - Exposures to GHG emissions and climate solutions are reported to the Board at least twice annually.

+- The Board has committed to meeting targets for the business operations that align with the targets set for New Zealand public sector entities in the Carbon Neutral Government Programme (CNGP). - Management has gathered emissions data from April 2019 to June 2022.
+The Board will continue to measure and report publicly its emissions annually and will adopt a base year quantified using an average of two or more years once activities stabilise. - Benchmarking the Board's emissions against similar organisations is currently not possible due to the lack of readily accessible reported data from similar organisations.
 It is expected that as the CNGP develops we will have access to benchmarking data in future years.

-Disclosure Investments Business Operations Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 GHG emissions, and the related risks NPF measures and discloses scope 1 and scope 2 GHG emissions for all investments in the public equity portfolio, and scope 3 emissions of investments in fossil fuel producers only.
-The 4 Global industry classification standard (GICS) sub-industries that are included in scope 3 emissions are oil and gas exploration and production, coal and consumable fuels, diversified metals and mining, and integrated oil and gas.
+• Disclose Scope 1, Scope 2 and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks

+- NPF measures and discloses scope 1 and scope 2 GHG emissions for all investments in the public equity portfolio, and scope 3 emissions of investments in fossil fuel producers only.
+The 4 Global industry classification standard (GICS) sub-industries that are included in scope 3 emissions are Oil and Gas Exploration and Production, Coal and Consumable fuels, Diversified Metals and Mining, and Integrated Oil and Gas.
 Although NPF doesn't exclude fossil fuel producers from the portfolio, Management does measure their downstream emissions and include them in the targets for reduced emissions exposure.
-The charts below show these metrics over time.
-Management measures scope 1, scope 2 and scope 3 emissions as reported in table 2.
-As an indication of potential cost, the Board's 2022 total operational GHG emissions of 9.095 tonnes of CO2 equivalent would cost approximately \$900 to offset at current carbon credit prices from Toitu Envirocare as of 25 November 2022.
-NPF plans to extend the measurement of the portfolio's GHG emissions to other asset classes as well as equities.
+The charts on page 12 show these metrics over time. - NPF plans to extend the measurement of the portfolio's GHG emissions to other asset classes as well as equities.
 Currently only public equities are measured and reported.
 NPF's focus is on carbon intensity, i.e., emissions per dollar of revenue.
-Investment performance risk is considered when NPF imposes carbon restrictions on investment managers or adjusts manager weights to reduce carbon intensity.